yigitgokcu/cpanel-find-db-dbusers/README.md

-#### A small bash script to find Top 10 database users by MySQL queries in last 1m.
+#### A small bash script to find top database users by MySQL queries in last 1m.
 I use this script on cPanel servers and with Zabbix as trigger.

  * Create a directory for store txt files and script itself.
 For example, ```path/to/db_abusers/```
  * Make sure that your script has the appropriate executable permission ```chmod +x path/to/db_abusers/script.sh```